cppitems/cppitems/items/001/item.md

 }
 ```

- A usage of this interface can then look like
+ Using this *structure* might look like the following:

  ```pmans
 /* file: main.cpp */ /* compile: clang++  grid.o main.cpp -o main */